 - 701.28a To transform a permanent, turn it over so that its other face is up.
-Only permanents represented by transforming double-faced cards can transform.
+Only transforming tokens and permanents represented by transforming double-faced cards can transform.
 (See rule 712, "Double-Faced Cards.") - 701.28b Although transforming a permanent uses the same physical action as turning a permanent face up or face down, they are different game actions.
-Abilities that trigger when a permanent is turned face down won't trigger when that permanent transforms, and so on. - 701.28c If a spell or ability instructs a player to transform a permanent that isn't represented by a transforming double-faced card, nothing happens. - 701.28d If a spell or ability instructs a player to transform a permanent, and the face that permanent would transform into is represented by an instant or sorcery card face, nothing happens. - 701.28e Some triggered abilities trigger when an object "transforms into" an object with a specified characteristic.
+Abilities that trigger when a permanent is turned face down won't trigger when that permanent transforms, and so on. - 701.28c If a spell or ability instructs a player to transform a permanent that isn't represented by a transforming token or a transforming double-faced card, nothing happens. - 701.28d If a spell or ability instructs a player to transform a permanent, and the face that permanent would transform into is represented by an instant or sorcery card face, or is a transforming token that was created with an instant or sorcery face, nothing happens. - 701.28e Some triggered abilities trigger when an object "transforms into" an object with a specified characteristic.
 Such an ability triggers if the object either transforms or converts (see rule 701.50) and has the specified characteristic immediately after it does so. - 701.28f If an activated or triggered ability of a permanent that isn't a delayed triggered ability of that permanent tries to transform it, the permanent does so only if it hasn't transformed or converted since the ability was put onto the stack.
-If a delayed triggered ability of a permanent tries to transform that permanent, the permanent does so only if it hasn't transformed or converted since that delayed triggered ability was created.
-In both cases, if the permanent has already transformed or converted, an instruction to do either is ignored.
+If a delayed triggered ability of a permanent tries to transform that permanent, the permanent does so only if it hasn't transformed or